 - WDS Separation: Enable separates all configured WDS AP to communicate with each other. - Remote AP: Enter the MAC address of the access point you want to WDS with.
 Note: You must enter the MAC address of every access point in the WDS network.
 Each wireless setting (SSID, channel, wireless encryption) must match on each access point in the WDS network.

 AP Repeater Mode

-When Router mode is applied as the system mode and the operation mode is set to AP Repeater, the access point serves as a wireless router.
-This section outlines available management options under the Basic Settings of the Wireless button when the Operation Mode is set to Bridge and will assist in setting up the access point.
+Operation Mode is set to Bridge and will assist in setting up the access point.
 Click Apply to save any changes.